 For control frames, the ACK Request field is reserved to be 0.

-Non-beacon-enabled: Specifies whether the transmitting device operates in the non-beacon-enabled mode and hence whether the ACK Information element is present in the remaining MAC header.
+Non-beacon-enabled: Specifies whether the transmitting device operates in the non-beacon-enabled mode and hence whether the Poll ACK element is present in the remaining MAC header.
 If the transmitting device operates in non-beacon-enabled mode, this field shall be set to 1.
 Otherwise, it shall be set to 0.

-Short Addressing: Indicates whether short addresses are used in the address fields of the MAC header.
+Short Addressing: Indicates whether short addresses are used in the Receiver and Transmitter Address fields of the MAC header.
+Short addressing is only allowed if the To and From Backhaul fields are both set to 0.
 If short addresses are used in the header, this field shall set to 1.
 Otherwise, it shall be set to 0.
-Some addresses, such as the OWPAN ID, are always in short representation.

-Short addresses shall only be used, if the frame does not carry a MSDU so that the corresponding address field needs to contain the full MAC address for identification of the source or destination of the MSDU.
-For example, short addresses may be used in control frames that are solely transmitted over the wireless medium.
+Short addresses shall only be used if the frame does not carry a MSDU.
+For MSDUs, the corresponding address fields need to contain the full MAC addresses for identification of the source or the destination of the MSDU.

-Last Fragment: In a data frame, this field shall be set to 1 if the payload contains a fragment of an (A-) MSDU, which is not the last fragment.
-It shall be set to 0 otherwise.
+Last Fragment: In a data MPDU, this filed shall be set to 1 if the payload contains the last fragment of a fragmented (A-)MSDU.
+For MPDUs that do not contain fragments, the field should always be set to 1.
+For other frames than data frames, the field is reserved to be 0.Poll ACK Field

-ACK Information field

-The ACK Information field contains acknowledgment information specific to the non-beacon-enabled mode.
+The Poll ACK field contains acknowledgment information specific to the non-beacon-enabled mode.
 It is only present in frames originating from devices operating in the non-beacon-enabled channel access mode.
-This is indicated through the Non-beacon-enabled bit in the Frame Control field (see 6.2.1.1).
+This is indicated through the Non-beacon-enabled bit in the Frame Control field (see 6.2.1).